Seeed-Studio/wiki-documents/docs/Grove-Temperature_and_Humidity_Sensor_Pro.md

 ![](https://github.com/SeeedDocument/Grove-Temperature_and_Humidity_Sensor_Pro/raw/master/img/path.png)

-- **Step 4.** Upload the demo.
-If you do not know how to upload the code, please check [how to upload code](http://wiki.seeedstudio.com/Upload_Code/).

 !!!Note
-    This Grove - Temperature and Humidity Sensor Pro and our another product [Grove-Temperature and Humidity Sensor](http://wiki.seeedstudio.com/Grove_Temperature_and_Humidity_Sensor/) are sharing this library.
+    This Grove - Temperature&Humidity Sensor Pro and our another product [Grove-Temperature and Humidity Sensor](http://wiki.seeedstudio.com/Grove_Temperature_and_Humidity_Sensor/) are sharing this library.
 No matter which product you are using, make sure that you have made the definition line of the sensor of your board into effect and commented out the definition lines of other specs.
 For example, the sensor we used on Grove - Temperature and Humidity Sensor Pro is DHT 22.
 So the definition part of the sensor spec should be:

 ```
 //#define DHTTYPE DHT11   // DHT 11
 #define DHTTYPE DHT22   // DHT 22  (AM2302)
-//#define DHTTYPE DHT21   // DHT 21 (AM2301)or
+//#define DHTTYPE DHT21   // DHT 21 (AM2301)
 ```

+- **Step 4.** Upload the demo.
+If you do not know how to upload the code, please check [how to upload code](http://wiki.seeedstudio.com/Upload_Code/).

 - **Step 5.** Open the **Serial Monitor** of Arduino IDE by click **Tool-> Serial Monitor**.
 Or tap the ++ctrl+shift+m++ key at the same time. if every thing goes well, you will get the temperature.